 - 19. The costs above include the total gross cost of the Settlement Agreement to the employer, including the contractual and non-contractual payments made to the employee and ancillary costs, such as the cost of negotiating and concluding the settlement and any legal costs. - 20.
 Contractual payments are those to which the employee is legally entitled.
 These will include payments on termination, such as notice payments and pay in lieu of time owed.
 They will also include any lump sum and pension payments to which the employee is entitled on termination of employment through the Civil Service Compensation Scheme or an equivalent scheme. - 21.
 Non-contractual payments are those offered in order to resolve the employment dispute. - 22.
 The level of proposed non-contractual payment is included in the draft business case submitted for consideration.
 This is weighed against the risks and costs of not entering into a Settlement Agreement, as set out in paragraph 7 above. - 23.
 Employment disputes are fact and case specific, and the number of settlements (and overall cost) reported in a given year will fluctuate relative to the number of employment disputes in that year across the range of bodies.
+The business case process aims to ensure that these are the best value conclusions to disputes.
+While the number of cases this year has decreased (from 79 to 58) we would not draw inference from this fact or assume that it will, or should, continue in future years.
+The table below details the total number of settlement agreements per year since this report was initiated in 2014.
 The objective here is to ensure that business cases for settlement are scrutinised effectively and that robust controls are in place rather than to reduce the number of cases.
-The business case process aims to ensure that these are the best value conclusions to disputes.
-While the number of cases this year has increased (from 67 to 72) we would not draw inference from this fact or assume that it will, or should, continue in future years. - 24.
-When considered against the overall size of the public sector workforce and the number of leavers per annum however, it is clear that, Settlement Agreements are used only in very limited circumstances.